 - Gently peel.
 Grip the outer corner of your false lashes between your thumb and forefinger, and then gently peel them off.
 If you’re using bunches of individual lashes, take them out section by section with your fingers.
 The key word here is gentle — you don’t want to pull the real thing out alongside your false lashes.

-Most of us apply a coat or two of mascara over our fake synthetic lashes because, hey, anything worth doing is worth doing extra.
+Knowing how to clean lashes can help you hang on to that flutter.
+Most of us apply a coat or two of mascara over our synthetic lashes because, hey, anything worth doing is worth doing extra.

 But product buildup can lead to creased, broken, and gunky-looking fake lashes, not to mention opening up the possibility of getting an eye infection the next time you wear them.

-However, you’ve probably got all the products you need to clean your false eyelashes in your medicine cabinet right now.
+However, you’ve probably got all the products you need in your medicine cabinet to clean fake eyelashes.